 The 12 companies bring together their different expertise from the V2X innovation ecosystem, such as wireless communication design, data analytics and network security.

-The industry partners include electronics giant Panasonic, American software multinational Red Hat, automotive system manufacturers Schaeffer and Denso, as well as ST Kinetics, the land systems and speciality vehicles arm of ST Engineering.
+The industry partners include electronics giant Panasonic, American software multinational Red Hat, automotive system manufacturers Schaeffler and Denso, as well as ST Kinetics, the land systems and speciality vehicles arm of ST Engineering.

 The backbone of the test bed at NTU is supported by NXP Semiconductors, whose secure communication systems can link cars, traffic lights and other infrastructure in a campus-wide network.